Participant Info Guide

 You can search by name or by bib number.
 When searching by bib number, do not include the pen letter prefix.
 Participants may not appear in the tracking app until they are about to cross the start line — please do not worry if you cannot find them immediately.

 Consider bringing your own water bottle to run self-sufficient.
-There will be water cups at both aid stations, plus refill points before the start on St James's Street and at the first aid station at 4.2km.
+There will be water cups at both aid stations, plus refill points before the start on St James's Street and at both aid stations (4.2km and 7.2km).

 Pacers